 Field Value or Value Constraint Version Version of the certificate revocation list will be version number 2 as provided in Section 7.2.1.
-Signature The method of digitally sign consists of Asymmetric cryptographic algorithms (Public Key Algorithm) and data digestion (Hash Function) which is used by Certification Authority to sign the certificate in form of Object Identifier (OID). issuer The name of the Certification Authority in the certificate must be in the format of Distinguished Name (DN) in accordance with ISO / IEC 9594-2. this Update The date and time of the revocation list. nextUpdate The specified date and time to the next update of certificate revocation list.
-If necessary, Thailand NRCA will issue the certificate revocation list before the scheduled date and time. revokedCertificates A list of the serialNumber of the certificate has been revoked with the specified date and time of revocation. extensions See Section 7.2.2
+Signature The method of digitally sign consists of Asymmetric cryptographic algorithms (Public Key Algorithm) and data digestion (Hash Function) which is used by Certificate Authority to sign the certificate in form of Object Identifier (OID). issuer The name of the Certificate Authority in the certificate must be in the format of Distinguished Name (DN) in accordance with ISO / IEC 9594-2. this Update The date and time of the revocation list. nextUpdate The specified date and time to the next update of certificate revocation list.
+If necessary, Thailand NRCA will issue the certificate revocation list before the scheduled date and time. revokedCertificates A list of the serialNumber of the certificate has been revoked with the specified date and time of revocation.

-Table 14: Item List in Certificate Revocation
+Table 11: Item List in Certificate Revocation